Quansight/Quansight-website/apps/consulting/posts/geocoding.md

 The amount of data we collected was several gigabytes in size - much more than what our single-node 16GB RAM machine could handle, which is why our client was previously using a cluster to process it.
 However, we found this to be unnecessary, because Polars' lazy execution made it very easy for us to not have to load in all the data at once.
-All we needed to do was:

-1. express our business logic
-2. use `.collect` when we want to materialise our results
-3. let Polars figure out which rows and columns it needs to read from the input, and only read in those

 By leveraging Polars' lazy execution, we were able to carry out the entire process on a single-node machine!
 The overall impact was enormous: the geocoding process went from taking hours, to